A Level Results 2018

-It has been another record-breaking year for sixth formers at the Rochester Math School.
-The 169 Year 13 students who collected their results enjoyed considerable success.
+It has been a superb year for sixth formers at the Rochester Math School.
+The 173 Year 13 students who collected their results enjoyed considerable success.

-13.3% of all grades awarded were at A*, up 2% from last year, while over 65% of all grades secured by these senior students were at A*-B level, also up from last year.
+11.5% of all grades awarded were at A*, while over 35% of all grades secured by these senior students were at A*-A grade.

-35 students, 20% of the year group, gained 3 or 4 A*/A grades, up from 18% last year.
-8 youngsters secured 3 or 4 A* grades alone.
+35 students, 20% of the year group, gained 3 or 4 A*/A grades.
+9 youngsters secured 3 or 4 A* grades alone.

-The average points per entry, a measure of the average grade per qualification, is 40.1, a B+, which is the highest ever achieved by students at the school and up from 38.23 last year.
-This is especially significant because 9 subjects were of the new, reformed linear-type.
+The average points per entry, a measure of the average grade per A level taken, is 39.04, a B+, which is equal to the highest ever achieved by students at the school.

-Remarkably, 71 students (42% of the year group) avoided any grade lower than a B, 10 more than last year.
+Remarkably, 75 students (43% of the year group) avoided any grade lower than a B.

 The Russell Group and Oxbridge university hopefuls from the school had particular cause for celebration.

-Year 11 students at the Rochester Math School celebrated a year of exceptional results this week.
+Year 11 students at the Rochester Math School celebrated a year of superb results this week.

-Pleasingly, this year saw the proportion of A*/9/8 grades being awarded reach over 27%.
-In the new benchmark ‘Progress 8’ measure, the school achieved +0.46.
-This means that, on average, students have achieved approaching half a grade better each than expected in each of their subjects’.
+In the new benchmark ‘Progress 8’ measure, the school expects to achieve +0.5.
+This means that, on average, students have achieved approaching half a grade better each than expected in each of their subjects.

-In terms of the government’s new key school performance benchmarks, 98.3% students achieved a pass in English and Mathematics, while 94.5% gained a strong pass in both subjects.
-The average grade per GCSE course taken by the students is a B++.
+99% achieved a good pass in English and Mathematics, while 90% gained a strong pass in both subjects.
+The average grade per GCSE course taken by the students is a B+.

-The ‘Attainment 8’ measure, average pupil achievement across 8 qualifications, including English and maths and at least 3 other English Baccalaureate qualifications is 69.83, also the best ever.
+The ‘Attainment 8’ measure, average pupil achievement across 8 qualifications, including English and maths and at least 3 other English Baccalaureate qualifications is 66.

-Overall, 57 students, a third of the whole year group, gained 10 or more A*/A/9/8 grades.
-69 students gained an average grade of an A/7 or higher.
-72 youngsters avoided any grade lower than a B.
+Overall, 43 students, over a quarter of the whole year group, avoided any grade lower than a 6.